UWPCE-PythonCert/SystemDevelopment/slides_sources/source/testing.rst

 ---------

 When define.py is given the name of a non-existant article, an exception is thrown.
+This exception causes another exception to occur, and the whole thing is not very readable.
+Why does this happen?

-Add a new test that confirms this behavior
+Use what you learned last week about exceptions to throw a better exception, and then add a new test that confirms this behavior.